South Florida prepares to say goodbye to 2018

 There will also be music at Bayside Marketplace that will take you back in time.
 This year’s theme is saluting our seniors.

-“In celebrating our seniors and celebrating in partnership with various entities like AARP, we’re looking at how we can better bring together through festivals and events,” said Greater Miami Host committee Executive Director Corky Dozier.
+“In celebrating our seniors and celebrating in partnership with various entities like AARP, we’re looking at how we can better bring together through festivals and events,” said Corky Dozier, executive director of the Greater Miami Host Committee.
 “That inclusion and that opportunity to rise up with the Big Orange for a happy and healthy new year.”

 The festivities at Bayfront Park and Bayside Marketplace are entirely free.
 Bayfront Park will remain open until 2 a.m.